Summer may be over for another year, but the cosy, colourful temptation of an autumn break awaits. Here are the 10 best hotels for autumn in Britain

 KINLOCH LODGE, SLEAT, ISLE OF SKYE

 Stalking, fishing and foraging with the aid of a ghillie are all laid on at Lord and Lady Macdonald’s former hunting lodge on the shores of Loch Na Dal.
-Wildlife-watchers can see rutting stags sporting magnificent antlers, or spy otters, seals, dolphins, even whales (but no midges!), as the wooded hillsides turn to russet and bronze.
+Placing it firmly on the list as one of the best hotels for autumn in Britain, wildlife-watchers can see rutting stags sporting magnificent antlers, or spy otters, seals, dolphins, even whales (but no midges!), as the wooded hillsides turn to russet and bronze.
 A fire burns in a hotel drawing room hung with family portraits.
 Antiques are displayed throughout, and some bedrooms have French doors and a loch view.
 Chef Marcello Tully creates such seasonal dishes as grouse wrapped in pancetta, stuffed with venison and Skye blueberries, served with Kinloch Forest chanterelles.

 KILLIECRANKIE HOTEL, KILLIECRANKIE, PERTH AND KINROSS

-Standing in the wooded grounds of the Pass of Killicrankie, this former dower house is today a family-friendly country house hotel, run by owner Henrietta Ferguson.
+Standing in the wooded grounds of the Pass of Killicrankie, this former dower house is today a family-friendly country house hotel, run by owner Henrietta Ferguson and its spectacular setting makes it one of the best hotels for autumn in Britain.
 A steep gorge carved out by the River Garry, the Pass is a delight in autumn as the leaves of oak, beech and aspen put on a show.
 It is a habitat for otters, roe deer and red squirrels, and you can follow a footpath alongside the water to Pitlochry.
 Hotel bedrooms are comfortable and traditionally styled.
 A bar menu offers such dishes as kedgeree, game pie and vegetable curry.
 In the restaurant, Mark Easton’s dinner menu includes such dishes as crispy-skin fillet of sea bream, lemon and herb couscous, sweet chilli and butter sauce.